 In 2008 he was one of only five finalists for the terminal DMA Music degree at the world’s top music institute, the Juilliard School.
 As a pianist, he has been a performer with a long roster of well-known artists both in Greece and abroad.
 As a composer, he has been commissioned numerous works and his compositions have been featured and performed in numerous international events.
 His large orchestral works can be found in worldwide CD and digital media distribution.

-Venie Gaki was born in Ioannina, Greece and holds a Bachelor in Classics from the University of Ioannina.
+Ms. Venie Gaki holds a Bachelor in Classics from the University of Ioannina, which she earned in 1996.
 During her university years she attended a one-year course in Classics at the University of Liverpool, UK.
-She also holds a certificate in Advanced Methodology in Teaching English as a Second Language acquired at the Hellenic American Union in Athens, Greece.
-She is a passionate linguist and will soon acquire her Master's Degree in Applied Linguistics from the Hellenic American University.
+She also holds a Certificate in Advanced Methodology in Teaching English as a Second Language acquired at the Hellenic American Union in Athens, Greece in 1998 and is a TESOL certified instructor.
+Ms. Gaki has a passion for linguistics and will soon acquire her Master’s Degree in Applied Linguistics from the Hellenic American University as she is currently writing her dissertation on intercultural communication in the classroom.

 ACS Athens has published three of her books which have been taught at the Elementary School for a few years now; a listening and speaking activities book and two textbooks for Elementary School children who learn Greek as a foreign language.
 Her dream is to see all her work published one day!

-She is also a certified soccer coach and has been coaching girls and boys soccer for the last 5 years.
+She is a certified soccer coach and has been coaching girls and boys soccer for the last 7 years.
+She has been the JV girls soccer coach at ACS for the last two years and is excited to begin her third year coaching.
 Ms. Gorack enjoys playing all sports but soccer and Gaelic football are her favorites.
-When she isn't playing sports or coaching she enjoys traveling and trying new foods.email: email@example.com
+When she isn't playing sports or coaching she enjoys traveling and trying new foods.

 Sarah Kaldelli earned her Bachelor’s degree, in Elementary Education from Goucher College in Towson, Maryland, U.S.A.
 Her Master’s degree in Early Childhood Special Education was achieved from The George Washington University, Washington, D.C.
 She has also acquired her Degree Equivalency from the Greek Ministry of Education.